ibm-cloud-architecture/eda-lab-mq-to-kafka/README.md

 # Lab to MQ to Kafka

-A hands-on lab series to demonstrate end-to-end integration between a JMS application using JMS to MQ and then Kafka.
+A hands-on lab to demonstrate an end-to-end integration between a web application using JMS to MQ and then Kafka.
 The application is sending sold item data from different stores to MQ queue, which is a source for MQ Kafka connector to write the item sold to the `items` kafka topic.

-In this readme we present local to your workstation deployments with Conlfuent Kafka or Strimzi docker image and one OpenShift deployment for Confluent.
+In this readme we present local deployment to your workstation deployments with  Kafka Confluent or Kafka Strimzi and the deployment of Kafka Confluent on OpenShift.

 For IBM Event Streams and IBM MQ with Cloud Pak for Integration, we have different labs described in the [EDA use cases](https://ibm-cloud-architecture.github.io/refarch-eda/use-cases/connect-mq/)

 ## Audience